UiharuKazari2008/TENS4OSC/README.md

 #define M_PRESS_TIME_FOR_C 8 // Number of presses to enter continuous timer

+#define BUTTON_DEBOUNCE_PRESS 45 // Your devices button minimum to press buttonin ms for its debouncer
-#define BUTTON_DEBOUNCE_DELAY 45 // Your devices button minimum wait time in ms for its debouncer
+#define BUTTON_DEBOUNCE_DELAY 50 // Your devices button minimum wait time in ms for its debouncer

 // Stop / Disconnect Relays
 #define CHANNEL_A_RELAY 16